Near Great Bend in Barton County, Kansas — The American Midwest (Upper Plains)

 Marker series.
 This marker is included in the Kansas Historical Society marker series.

 Other nearby markers.
-At least 8 other markers are within 8 miles of Site of Fort Zarah (within shouting distance of this marker); Streetscape (approx. 2.8 miles away); Civil War Memorial (approx. 2.8 miles away); Jack Kilby (approx. 2.8 miles away); ATSF Locomotive No. 3416 (approx. 2.9 miles away); Oscar Micheaux (approx. 4.7 miles away); a different marker also named Civil War Memorial (approx. 4.8 miles away); Hotel Wolf (approx. 7.2 miles away).
+At least 8 other markers are within 8 miles of this marker, measured as the crow flies.
+Site of Fort Zarah (within shouting distance of this marker); Streetscape (approx. 2.8 miles away); Civil War Memorial (approx. 2.8 miles away); Jack Kilby (approx. 2.8 miles away); ATSF Locomotive No. 3416 (approx. 2.9 miles away); Oscar Micheaux (approx. 4.7 miles away); a different marker also named Civil War Memorial (approx. 4.8 miles away); Hotel Wolf (approx. 7.2 miles away).
 Touch for a list and map of all markers in Great Bend.